-- Oversee the multi-layered model of instructional delivery (Tier 1/Core, Tier 2/Supplemental and Tier 3/Intensive) - Create, manage and update the school resource map - Ensure the master schedule incorporates allocated time for intervention support at all grade levels. - Determine scheduling needs, and assist teacher teams in identifying research-based instructional materials and intervention resources at Tiers2/3 - Facilitate the implementation of specific programs (e.g., Extended Learning Programs during and after school; Saturday Academies) that provide intervention support to students identified through data sorts/chats conducted by the PLCs. - Determine the school-wide professional development needs of faculty and staff and arrange trainings aligned with the SIP goals - Organize and support systematic data collection (e.g., district and state assessments; during-the-grading period school assessments/checks for understanding; in-school surveys) - Assist and monitor teacher use of SMART goals per unit of instruction. (data will be collected and analyzed by PLCs and reported to the Leadership Team/PSLT) - Strengthen the Tier 1 (core curriculum) instruction through the: - o Implementation and support of PLCs interventions. (as outlined in our SIP)
+- Oversee the multi-layered model of instructional delivery (Tier 1/Core, Tier 2/Supplemental and Tier 3/Intensive) - Create, manage and update the school resource map - Ensure the master schedule incorporates allocated time for intervention support at all grade levels. - Determine scheduling needs, and assist teacher teams in identifying research-based instructional materials and intervention resources at Tiers2/3 - Facilitate the implementation of specific programs (e.g., Extended Learning Programs during and after school; Saturday Academies) that provide intervention support to students identified through data sorts/chats conducted by the PLCs. - Determine the school-wide professional development needs of faculty and staff and arrange trainings aligned with the SIP goals - Organize and support systematic data collection (e.g., district and state assessments; during-thegrading period school assessments/checks for understanding; in-school surveys) - Assist and monitor teacher use of SMART goals per unit of instruction. (data will be collected and analyzed by PLCs and reported to the Leadership Team/PSLT) - Strengthen the Tier 1 (core curriculum) instruction through the: - o Implementation and support of PLCs - o Review of teacher/PLC core curriculum assessments/chapters tests/checks for understanding (data will be collected and analyzed by PLCs and reported to the Leadership Team/PSLT) - o Use of Common Core Assessments by teachers teaching the same grade/subject area/course (data will be collected and analyzed by PLCs and reported to the Leadership Team/PSLT) - o Implementation of research-based scientifically validated instructional strategies and/or interventions. (as outlined in our SIP)